Moealsir/WhatMail/README.md

 ## Usage

 1. Sign up or log in using your email and password.
-2. Navigate to the dashboard to create a new scheduled message.
+2. Add creadentials through the sign `up page.`
-3. Enter the recipient's phone number, message content, and schedule date/time.
+3. Confirm the whatsapp number.
-4. Save the schedule.
-The message will be sent automatically at the specified time.
+4. Authorize your account.

 ## Development Report